 Intergovernmental Cooperation.
-The state, local governments and regional agencies all play an important role in providing critical s and implementing programs for the benefit services and implementing programs for the benefit of Colorado residents.
+The state, local governments and regional agencies all play an important role in providing critical services and implementing programs for the benefit of Colorado residents.
 Legislative bodies and executive agencies at each level should respect the roles and responsibilities of the others.
 DRCOG supports building consensus among state, local and regional entities in developing and implementing new and existing programs and improved approaches to planning and service provision.